thachpv91/newwallet/README.md

-Welcome to _bapcoin Wallet_, a standalone digitalcoin payment app for your Android device!
+Welcome to _Bapcoin Wallet_, a standalone digitalcoin payment app for your Android device!

 This project contains several sub-projects: